SmashRex/number-api/README.md

 4. Railway (Deployment)

 ### Test Here ###
-You can test the API online at the following URL: https://number-api-production.up.railway.app/api/classify-number?number=2
+You can test the API online at the following URL: https://number-api-production.up.railway.app/api/classify-number

-Simply replace the 2 in the URL with any number you'd like to check.